 How long does this Instant Pot Orange Chicken recipe take to cook?

-It needs 8 minutes on high pressure, plus about 10 minutes to come up to pressure and 10 minutes to come down from pressure.
-Plus, you’ll need about 10 minutes prep time.
-So, about 40 minutes from start to finish.
+It needs 6 minutes on high pressure, plus about 10 minutes to come up to pressure and 5 minutes to come down from pressure.
+Plus, you’ll need about 10 minutes prep time and a few extra minutes to let the cornstarch slurry thicken in the bottom of the pot.
+So, about 35 minutes from start to finish.

 Is this recipe gluten-free?